aslafy-z/vlc-extension-show-filename/README.md

-# vlc-extension-show-real-end-time
+# vlc-extension-show-filename
-Plugin for VLC that shows the end time (clock) for when a media file will finish playing
+Plugin for VLC that shows the filename when a specified keystroke is triggered

 See VLC's [help](https://www.vlchelp.com/install-vlc-media-player-addon/) for where to put the file

 Licensed under the MIT License

-###Contributing
+## Contributing

-Information about contributing can be found [here](https://github.com/TheOneTheOnlyDavidBrown/contributing_guidelines/blob/master/CONTRIBUTING.md)
+Feel free to open issues and submit PRs